lucrod1/angular-rs-datagrid/README.md

 ```

 ## Mask br-cpfcnpj
-It has 2 parameters, row and isValid result validation
+Callback has two parameters, row and isValid, isValid is result validation

 ```
 $scope.config =